YCChenVictor/blog-frontend/_posts/self/2022-12-25-(project)-blog.md

 ## How?

+* music, I can make video of the song 家，before audio and after audio and write an article and connect the youtube video on my blog
 * add static vs dynamic programming
 * rename all the overview article to the directory name, so that the graph can show the name instead of overview
 * connect code pan API, which means I can create code result on a defined area